atmajs/a-di/Readme.md

 _Under `Constructor` also plain Functions are meant._

-#### `2.1.1` `DiEntry::using`
+#### `2.1.1` External definitions

-From the previous paragraph you have already seen the `using` method, when registering the `Type`.
-Here we say the library what are the identifiers for the arguments of the component.
+From the previous paragraph you have already seen `using` method, when registering the `Type`.
+Here we say the di library what identifiers should be used to instantiate the arguments.

-> **Pros**: Your implementation is fully decoupled from the DI and the registration.
+> :sparkles: **Pros**: Your implementation is fully decoupled from the DI and the registration iteself.

 ```javascript
 class Foo {